mikelhomeless/mycroft-twitter-skill/README.md

  - How many twitter followers do I have
  - How many twitter followers does trump have
  - How many twitter followers does the president have.
+ - Follow br1anhopkins - To follow me on twitter, otherwise can be any twitter userid.

 Known issues:
  - ...